Ship Car To Quebec

 Get Started from Home.

-You can complete the following checks and preparations easily, before the process even begins.
+You can complete the following checks and preparations efficiently before the process begins.

-- Make certain that all brakes are functioning as they should.
+- Please make sure that all brakes are functioning as they should.

 - Check for fuel or oil leaks, and leave a small amount of fuel in the tank (around 25% of capacity is usually recommended).